KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 <br>

-We have organized the user stories and epics into four distinct sprints (milestones) to establish a well-defined work structure.
+Organized the user stories and epics into four distinct sprints (milestones) to establish a well-defined work structure.
 You can access the details of these sprints by clicking [here](https://github.com/KimBergstroem/PP4/milestones), which will redirect you to the sprint information.

 ![Sprints](/docs/readme.md/readme-Milstones.png)